I'm not a developer.

 Progressives for AI

 Newsletter for progressives who want to actually engage with AI instead of just being scared of it.
-Landing page, Beehiiv publication, Cloudflare Worker signup flow, and AI-generated photo banners for each issue.
+Six issues published.
+Landing page, Beehiiv publication, Cloudflare Worker signup flow, and an N8N automation pipeline that generates LinkedIn and Bluesky drafts after each issue goes out.

 highspeedrail.tv